 From the earliest grades, students are encouraged to think beyond themselves and reflect on how their actions impact others.
 By the time they reach the Upper School, students are expected to establish long-term and meaningful partnerships with community organizations so that their efforts have a positive impact.

-Community Engagement in Beginning & Lower School
+Beginning & Lower School

 Students develop a personal plan for community engagement at the beginning of each school year and identify an organization, issue, or a set of related projects that will serve as their focus points.
 Students in 9th and 10th grade either explore a range of short-term volunteer programs to solidify their interests or join projects started by upper class students.
 Approximately 30 student-led projects are offered in the Upper School each year.
 Past efforts have included include volunteer shifts with a youth suicide prevention organization; a book drive to benefit inmates at Columbia River Correctional Institution; collection and distribution of imperfect produce for Food Waste Prevention PDX; and student-produced drug prevention videos that were distributed to areas schools as a curriculum tool.